Parts of a Telescope for Visual Observation & Their Functions

 In simple terms, you do all the work.
 You point the scope, you find the targets, and you track them as they move through the sky.
 Whether equatorial or AltAz, this is the lowest-cost mount.

-With a computerized mount, once you do a simple alignment, the system knows where it is on the earth.
-So, if you enter a target, the system will turn the scope to find and track it.
+With a fully computerized or GoTo mount, once we do a simple alignment, the GoTo system knows where the telescope is on the earth.
+So, if we enter a target, the system can automatically move the telescope to find and track it.
 A GoTo mount has motors and is often controlled by a computer handset.
+In the newer GoTo telescope models, this is achieved with the use of smartphone apps.

 Once the GoTo mount has located a target for you, as the GoTo mounts are motorized, the computer uses the motors to track the target as the Earth rotates, whereas the other mounts require you to move the optical tube yourself to track the target.